 Valid proof of your identity

-To claim Universal Credit you'll ideally need to provide ID, for example an in-date passport (opens in a new window), driving licence (opens in a new window) or European Economic Area national identity card (opens in a new window) and evidence of your address.
+To claim Universal Credit you'll ideally need to provide ID, for example an in-date passport, driving licence or European Economic Area national identity card and evidence of your address.
 The 'Universal Credit − evidence check list' attached to this page has further information on acceptable ID.

 If you don't have any photo ID you'll have to go into the jobcentre to have an ID appointment.
 They'll ask you security questions and use other evidence, such as a combination of non-photo ID to verify who you are.
 Once you've made the first part of your claim for Universal Credit, someone from your local job centre will contact you − at this point you will need to tell them you haven't got any photo ID so they can arrange an ID appointment with you.